 $ openssl req -new -key ssl.key -out ssl.csr

-6. Enter the information that will be incorporated into your certificate request, including the server hostname, for example:
+6. Enter the information to incorporate into your certificate request, including the server hostname, for example:

 Country Name (2 letter code) [XX]:IE